sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 You can also [configure your own preferences](#set-your-own-firefox-preferences) for the profile.

-Starting with a total blank profile isn't supported at the moment but if you need it, please [create an issue](https://github.com/sitespeedio/browsertime/issues/new) and let us know!
+You can setup your own profile with `--firefox.profileTemplate` with a profile template directory that will be cloned and used as the base of each profile each instance of Firefox is launched against.

 ### Collecting the HAR
 To collect the HAR from Firefox we use [HAR Export trigger](https://github.com/devtools-html/har-export-trigger).
-It needs Firefox 61 to work (if you run a earlier version you will automatically not get the HAR).
-The trigger is in OMHO a superior version of getting the HAR than parsing the MOZ HTTP log since it adds less overhead to metrics.

 If you for some reason don't need the HAR you can disable it by ```--browsertime.skipHar```.